YanivShahar1/Breaking-The-Enigma-Machine/README.md

 ## About the machine:
 How did the Enigma Machine work?
 [20 min description video](https://www.youtube.com/watch?v=ybkkiGtJmkM).

-The difficulty of cracking the Enigma machine
+The difficulty of cracking the Enigma machine:
 [video detailing the issue](https://www.youtube.com/watch?v=G2_Q9FoD-oQ).